 Drawing a heart big enough to paint inside is the goal of this art project so if you notice that some children are struggling with drawing the heart, use a template.

 – Liquid tempera paints

 – 6″ white paper squares

 – Black marker

 Tints are created by mixing white to any hue (color).
 This might seem rather boring but I tell you, kid’s LOVE watching white paint do it’s magic on a color.
 It really is all about the paint mixing here, so if you can give each child a small paper plate in which to explore the painting mixing, please do.

-- For older students, using COMPLEMENTARY colors adds an authentic darker tone or SHADE to use as the contrast.
+For the older students, using COMPLEMENTARY colors add an authentic darker tone or SHADE to use as the contrast.
 Although, it just might be easier to use less white for the darker parts of the candy hearts.